CloudSlang/cloudslang-webapp/README.md

 ## General usage

-To run build the webapp and trigger it
+In order to build the webapp and run it

 #### PREREQUISITES